Lissy93/dashy/README.md

 ## Language Switching 🌎
 > For full internationalization documentation, see: [**Multi-Language Support**](./docs/multi-language-support.md)

 Dashy supports multiple languages and locales.
-When available, you're language should be automatically detected and applied on load, based on your browser or systems settings.
+When available, your language should be automatically detected and applied on load.
 But you can also select a language through the UI (under Config --> Switch Language), or set `appConfig.language` to your language (specified as a 2-digit [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)).

 #### Supported Languages
 - 🇬🇧 **English**: `en` - _Default_